pranayga/expl0ring_V8/docs/taint_tracking_stroucki.md

 We shall first discuss an overall picture of what we want to be able to do and how it fits into the major sub-components of V8 & blink.
 Next, we will bisect the changes in-depth to understand them better.

-## Overall Picture

-**TODO**: Add the initial diagram and picture once you have an understanding of the major pieces and keep updating them as you move forward.

 ## V8 Diff breakdown

 Now let's first take a look at the changes which have been made in the V8 Javascript engine source code.